jasonhargrove/jasonhargrove/buildlab/README.md

 The `buildlab` is used to develop build features, and to perform some build tasks by the deployment people and robots.

-#### Automated jobs

-In an automated way, my home page and GitHub profile are closely synced.

-1) copy content from the README that GitHub uses, and display it from the home page, allowing me to keep both profiles up to date from one source
-2) generate an image of GitHub contributions, for display on my home page

-#### Future jobs

-1) bring recent tweets and tweet likes onto my home page
-2) have my Mainstream robot producer sync my home page with Mainstream projects

 ## GETTING STARTED

 ### Installation